hebrides/intern-training/README.md

 #### Part 2.
 Web Server Software

-You must understand how to use at least one server side language.
+You must understand how to use at least one server-side language.

 README: Developers use multiple _backend_ languages to handle server-side operations, including, but not limited to PHP, JavaScript (known as "NodeJS" on the backend), C#, Python, C++, Rust, Java, Erlang, Bash, and others: